wojdyr/fityk/doc/appendix.rst

 (See also: http://www.atm.ox.ac.uk/user/wells/voigt.html).
 The approximation is very fast, but not very exact.

-FWHM is estimated using approximation by Olivero and Longbothum (`JQSRT 17, 233 (1977)`__):
+FWHM is estimated using the approximation by Olivero and Longbothum (`JQSRT 17, 233 (1977)`__):
 :math:`0.5346 w_L + \sqrt{0.2169 w_L^2 + w_G^2}`.